Offer Image Discover the Hidden Strategies

 Additionally, we'll walk you through the growth marketing framework we've used to 10x our clients' growth in 36 months and provide some additional resources to help you implement the framework in your company.

-Why You Need a Growth Marketing Framework
+Why Do You Need a Growth Marketing Framework?

 First, it helps set guardrails when you are developing your marketing and growth strategy.
 There are infinite numbers of tactics, strategies, and channels you can use to grow a business.
-So many it may be intimidating to sit down and try to build a growth strategy.
+So many, it may be intimidating to sit down and try to build a growth strategy.

-• Get everyone in your company aligned around the same plan.
+Get everyone in your company aligned around the same plan.

 Your Growth Marketing Framework - The 6 Levers of Growth

-The 6 Levers of Growth make up the AAARRR growth marketing framework.
-Each lever feeds off of and depends on the lever next to it.
-Sales and marketing must own the entire framework together.
 The most common problem with traditional marketing is that the ball gets dropped between the three A’s and the three R’s.
-For this framework to succeed, your sales and marketing teams must be aligned and work together to ensure each lever is optimized.
+For this framework to succeed, your sales and marketing teams must be aligned and work together to optimize each lever.

 1. Awareness

 Getting traffic for traffic’s sake is where many brands turn awareness from a valuable metric into a vanity metric.
-You want to get the right kind of traffic, meaning the people most interested in what you offer and therefore most likely to buy from you.
+You want to get the right kind of traffic, meaning the people most interested in what you offer and, therefore, most likely to buy from you.

 This makes awareness a vital piece of the growth marketing framework.
 It has a heavy influence over the five other levers.
 If you bring the wrong people to your website:

-• Poor fit customers are most likely to churn, causing Retention to suffer.
+• Poor-fit customers are most likely to churn, causing Retention to suffer.

-• Poor fit customers are also not likely to recommend you to others or offer a testimonial, causing your Referral engine to stagnate.
+• Poor-fit customers are also not likely to recommend you to others or offer a testimonial, causing your Referral engine to stagnate.

 2. Acquisition